Netflix is available in over 190 countries (basically everywhere except China, Crimea, North Korea, and Syria).

 - NordVPN: This provider is the best option on this list, thanks to its reasonable pricing, super-fast connection speeds, excellent multi-platform support, and its above-average global server coverage.

-- Surfshark: This provider reliably unblocks numerous video streaming services, Netflix included.
+- Surfshark: This provider reliably provides access to numerous video streaming services, Netflix included.
 Surfshark’s fast connections speeds keep buffering to a minimum on an unlimited number of devices.

 - ExpressVPN: This provider is a reliable option for changing your Netflix viewing region.
 ExpressVPN provides fast connection speeds, comprehensive global server coverage, and excellent native app support.
 The provider’s MediaStreamer DNS service provides Netflix access to smart TVs, set-top boxes, and gaming consoles.